matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 - `/_matrix/identity/api/v2/bulk_lookup`

-The parameters will remain the same, but `address` should no longer be in a plain-text format.
-Medium will now take a SHA-256 format hash value, and the resulting digest should be encoded in base64 format.
+The parameters will remain the same, but `address` should no longer be in a plain-text format. `address` will now take a SHA-256 format hash value, and the resulting digest should be encoded in base64 format.
 For example:

 ```python